Adam Riemann is a rider and a popular motorcycling YouTuber.

 Adam is married to Amena Baghdadi.

-This couple has two daughters, Ayla, and Ruby.
+They have two daughters, Ayla and Ruby.

 So, how are you inspired by the success story of Adam Riemann?